acoupi/acoupi/docs/howtoguide/programs.md

 _acoupi_ offers several approaches to simplify and accelerate the creation of custom programs:

 - **Program Templates**: Leverage pre-defined templates with commonly used tasks and components to expedite development.
-- **Predefined Schemas**: Utilize existing schemas for typical program components, saving time and effort in defining configuration options.
+- **Predefined Configuration Schemas**: Utilise existing schemas for typical program components, saving time and effort in defining configuration options.
 - **Task Templates**: Employ templates for frequently used tasks, such as recording audio or sending data, as building blocks for your program.
 - **Component Selection**: Modify existing tasks by replacing default components with alternatives or custom implementations to tailor functionality.